 The growing importance of foreign trade policy

-At the same time, globalization has meant that people's lives all over the world are ever more closely interconnected.
-The common responsibility of all states to ensure stable economic development for the benefit of everyone is becoming increasingly apparent, and in view of political conflicts, it is truer than ever that trade and a dense network of economic links create trust and stabilize international relations.
+At the same time, globalisation has meant that people’s lives all over the world are ever more closely interconnected.
+The shared responsibility of the international community to ensure stable economic development for the benefit of everyone is becoming increasingly apparent.
+Not even political conflicts can disguise the fact that trade and a dense network of economic links create trust and help stabilise international relations.

-It is therefore the task of Germany's foreign policy to both promote and protect German economic interests in the world and to help foster the further development of just and sustainable global economic cooperation.
+It is therefore a central task of Germany’s foreign policy both to promote and protect German economic interests in the world and to help foster the further development of just and sustainable global economic cooperation.

 The role of the state in external economic promotion

-The Federal Government is particularly keen to support small and medium-sized companies because their personnel and financial resources are limited.
-Missions and chambers of commerce abroad do all they can to advise and look after the interests of this group.
-That applies in particular to companies from the new Länder.
+The German Government is particularly keen to support small and medium-sized companies because they form the backbone of the German economy.
+Missions and chambers of commerce abroad therefore do all they can to advise and look after the interests of this group.

-Moreover, the state's task is to use bilateral and multilateral negotiations, e.g. in the EU, in the OECD and in the WTO, to work towards a framework through which competition and trade can develop as freely as possible.
-In addition to this, where high barriers make access to foreign markets difficult for German companies, foreign trade policy can help dismantle them.
+Moreover, it is the state’s task in bilateral and multilateral negotiations, in the European Union, in the OECD and in the WTO, to work towards a framework through which competition and trade can develop as freely as possible while, at the same time, international employees’ rights and environmental standards are respected.
+Where high barriers make access to foreign markets difficult for German companies, foreign trade and investment policy can help dismantle them.

 The Federal Foreign Office: political mentor, networker and adviser

-They create contacts between institutions, individuals and companies in Germany and the host country, support roundtables, workshops and regional conferences, hold annual Ambassadors Conferences and organize events for German firms exhibiting at trade fairs abroad and for these firms' business partners.
+What is more, they establish contacts between institutions, individuals and companies in Germany and the host country, support and hold roundtables, workshops and regional conferences and organise events for German firms exhibiting at trade fairs abroad and for these firms’ business partners.